PotHix/pothix.github.com/content/post/stats-jun-2018.md

 [![Editors used during this month on Wakatime](/images/stats/2018/jun/wakatime-editors.png "Editors used during this month on Wakatime")](https://wakatime.com/@PotHix "")

 Emacs is superior this month.
-I don't remember seeing any trend during the month though. 🤔
+I don't remember seeing any uptrend during the month though. 🤔

 [![Hours of coding on Wakatime this month](/images/stats/2018/jun/wakatime-coding.png "Hours of coding on Wakatime this month")](https://wakatime.com/@PotHix "")